 In 2015 he won the Coaching Excellence ANZ Hotshots at the Tennis ACT Awards.

-Robert was also nominated for the Coca-Cola Shield for Outstanding Coaching of Official's Achievement in the Vikings Group Sports Awards in 2016.
+Robert was also nominated for the Coca-Cola Shield for Outstanding Coaching or Official's Achievement in the Vikings Group Sports Awards in 2016.

 Robert was also awarded for the development of high performance athlete James Williams who then moved on to hold a Tennis ACT National Academy Scholarship.

-Robert is currently the Head Coach of The Pines Tennis Club in Chisholm where he has been delivering programs for all ages including ANZ Hotshots, Squads, Hotshots Match-Play, Hotshots Leagues, Private sessions, Fitbit Cardio Tennis & Adult Technique sessions since 2012.
+Robert is currently the Head Coach of The Pines Tennis Club in Chisholm where he delivers programs for all ages including ANZ Hotshots, Squads, Hotshots Match-Play, Hotshots Leagues, Private sessions, Fitbit Cardio Tennis & Adult Technique sessions since 2012.

-Robert is striving to see participation in the Tuggeranong Valley improve as there are limited amount of tennis available in the area.
+Robert is passionate about growing participation in the Tuggeranong Valley improve as there are limited amount of tennis available in the area.